 Look for a model with soil sensors.
-This handy add-on will adjust the wash cycle depending on the load’s soil level, customizing time and water depending on the dirtiness of your dishes and improving efficiency.
+This handy add-on will adjust the wash cycle depending on the load’s soil level, customize time and water depending on the dirtiness of your dishes and improve efficiency.

 Another great feature: dishwashers with rinse/hold cycles.
 This tool lets you rinse the dishes and then wait to start the full cycle, so if you prefer to wait until you have a full load to run the cycle you will avoid odors and crusty residue.

 Do you need a dry setting?
 Many models these days give you the option to head your dishes dry, but keep in mind that this setting also uses more energy.

 Like refrigerators, dishwashers are one of those appliances that need to be replaced more frequently.
 Keep in mind that the average lifespan of a dishwasher is 9 -12 years.

 Truly, dishwashers are among the least sexy of kitchen appliances.
 But, they can make their presence known: if your family life revolves around the kitchen, consider the noise level of your dishwasher.
 You can reduce the sound by improving insulation around the unit or by selecting a model with a quiet motor.

 Wondering how much space you need in your dishwasher?
 Take a couple of dishes or glasses with you when you shop around to see how they size up against different floor models.

 What do you want your dishwasher to look like?
 You can decide whether you want your dishwasher to blend in with your cabinetry (and you have the option to supply your own front panel to the dishwasher) or go standard with a black, white, or stainless front.

 Think about the whole installation process: you may fall in love with a particular brand, but make sure that the brand has service professionals in your area before going all in.